emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 Before making predictions, we need to develop a model baseline to level set performance of the model.
 If the model can not improve the baseline, we need to try a new model.

-In our problem, the baseline prediction is the average transportation costs per mile by mode and .
+In our problem, the baseline prediction is the average transportation cost per mile by mode and trailer type.

-Before we can make and evaluate predictions, we need to establish a baseline, a sensible measure that we hope to beat with our model.
-If our model cannot improve upon the baseline, then it will be a failure and we should try a different model or admit that machine learning is not right for our problem.
-The baseline prediction for our case can be the historical max temperature averages.
-In other words, our baseline is the error we would get if we simply predicted the average max temperature for all days.